lbl-neutrino/larpixSlowControls/README.md

 	larpix     13762   13743 29 07:11 pts/1    00:00:11 python3 larpix_monitor.py

-If no session is already in progress, go to the /slowcontrols/ directory on the Pi and run the following python code:
+If no session is already in progress, go to the /slowcontrols/ directory on the Pi and launch a screen that will be accessable to anyone:

+You can check the running screen sessions via:

+	screen -list

+If either of these are missing, you can create a new session with

+	screen -S <crs-dqm or crs-dqm-plotly>

+To connect to an existing session,

+	screen -xS <crs-dqm or crs-dqm-plotly>

+To start the live DQM processes, enter the following from their respective screen sessions:

+	cd /home/daq/PACMANv1rev3b/larpix-monitor
+	./launch.sh

+run the following python code:

 	python3 larpix_monitor.py